julien-arino/test-site/_posts/2019-07-02-Thucydides-and-epidemiology.md

 >
 >So a dispute arose as to whether dearth and not death had not been the word in the verse; but at the present juncture, it was of course decided in favor of the latter; for the people made their recollection fit in with their sufferings.
 I fancy, however, that if another Dorian war should ever afterwards come upon us, and a dearth should happen to accompany it, the verse will probably be read accordingly.
 The oracle also which had been given to the Lacedaemonians was now remembered by those who knew of it.
 When the God was asked whether they should go to war, he answered that if they put their might into it, victory would be theirs, and that he would himself be with them.
 With this oracle events were supposed to tally.
 For the plague broke out so soon as the Peloponnesians invaded Attica, and never entering Peloponnese （not at least to an extent worth noticing）, committed its worst ravages at Athens, and next to Athens, at the most populous of the other towns.

 Thucydides and his contemporaries can probably be excused: medical knowledge at the time was quite rudimentary, so why not involve oracles?
-And in their defense, people were not much more rational during the Great Plagues of the middle to late Middle Age in Europe.
+And in their defence, people were not much more rational during the Great Plagues of the middle to late Middle Age in Europe.
-Finally, Thucydides concludes with the statement
+Finally, Thucydides concludes with a somewhat ominous and definitive:

 > Such was the history of the plague.